-All of the 12 patient CQC comment cards we received were positive about the service experienced.
+All of the 29 patient CQC comment cards we received were positive about the service experienced.
 Patients said they felt the practice offered an excellent service and staff were helpful, caring and treated them with dignity and respect.
-We also spoke with a member of the patient participation group (PPG) on the day of our inspection.
+We also spoke with one member of the patient participation group (PPG) on the day of our inspection.
 They also told us they were satisfied with the care provided by the practice and said their dignity and privacy was respected.
 Comment cards highlighted that staff responded compassionately when they needed help and provided support when required.

 Reception staff told us that when patients wanted to discuss sensitive issues or appeared distressed there was a private room they could use.
 Notices in the patient waiting room told patients how to access a number of support groups and organisations.
-89% patients said they found the receptionists at the practice helpful compared to the CCG average of 87% and national average of 87%.
+88% patients said they found the receptionists at the practice helpful compared to the CCG average of 87% and national average of 87%.

 GPs asked patients if they were carers and this information was then recorded on the computer system.
 Carers received support and were also asked if they would be interested in joining the PPG.
+All reception staff were Dementia Friends.

-Results from the most recent national GP patient survey showed patients were happy with how they were treated and that this was with compassion, dignity and respect.
-The practice was above average for its satisfaction scores on consultations with doctors and nurses.
+Results from the national GP patient survey showed patients were usually happy with how they were treated and that this was with compassion, dignity and respect.
+The practice had average satisfaction on consultations with doctors and nurses.
 For example:

-- 98% said the GP was good at listening to them compared to the CCG average of 88% and national average of 89%. - 99% said the GP gave them enough time compared to the CCG average of 86% and national average of 87%. - 99% said they had confidence and trust in the last GP they saw compared to the CCG average of 95% and national average of 95% - 98% said the last GP they spoke to was good at treating them with care and concern compared to the CCG average of 85% and national average of 85%. - 97% said the last nurse they spoke to was good at treating them with care and concern compared to the CCG average of 91% and national average of 90%.
+- 86% said the GP was good at listening to them compared to the CCG average of 88% and national average of 89%%. - 89% said the GP gave them enough time compared to the CCG average of 86% and national average of 87%. - 97% said they had confidence and trust in the last GP they saw compared to the CCG average of 95% and national average of 95% - 83% said the last GP they spoke to was good at treating them with care and concern compared to the CCG average of 85% and national average of 85%. - 95% said the last nurse they spoke to was good at treating them with care and concern compared to the CCG average of 91% and national average of 91%.